Pets in public housing

 - the body corporate allows pets.

-You must get written approval to build a permanent structure such as a cage, enclosure or fence.
+You must get written approval from the CEO for Housing to build a permanent structure such as a cage, enclosure or fence.

 Read more about alterations and additions.

-You should make a complaint if you are worried that an animal is:
+You should make a complaint if you are concerned an animal is:

 - possibly dangerous